gandradep/vetClinic/README.md

 ### Usage

-This repository includes files with plain SQL that can be used to recreate a database:
+This repository includes files with plain SQL that can be used to recreate a database.:

 - Use [schema.sql](./schema.sql) to create all tables.
 - Use [data.sql](./data.sql) to populate tables with sample data.
 - Check [queries.sql](./queries.sql) for examples of queries that can be run on a newly created database. **Important note: this file might include queries that make changes in the database (e.g., remove records).
 Use them responsibly!**

+You can see the database schema in the this [link](https://drawsql.app/teams/vetclinic/diagrams/vet-clinic ).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>